Create custom nodes

 Add configuration items

-For our red cat detector, we want to specify a few arguments that will be available for the node implementation.
+For our cat detector, we want to specify a few arguments that will be available for the node implementation.
+In juturna, this is done by declaring all the essential arguments the node accepts, alongside their default values, in the config.toml file.
+In our case, this is ./plugins/nodes/proc/_red_cat_detector/config.toml.

-All this can be packed in the node configuration file, where we can define the node arguments and their corresponding default values.
+We pack all this in the node configuration file, where we can define the node arguments and their corresponding default values.

 [arguments]